Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What's the average days-on-market in Chiang Mai in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Chiang Mai is around 60 days for condos and closer to 110 days for houses and villas.
+As of 2026, the estimated average days-on-market for residential properties in Chiang Mai is about 85 to 100 days, which shows a market that is active but not overheated.

 Are properties selling above or below asking in Chiang Mai in 2026?